Elvenking (band): First six albums (2001–2010)

-The first full-length album Heathenreel was recorded at New Sin Audio Design by Luigi Stefanini and mixed at Fredman Studios by Fredrik Nordstrom.
-The cover artwork was created by Travis Smith and the band logo was designed by J.P.
+The band's first full-length album, Heathenreel, was recorded at New Sin Audio Design by Luigi Stefanini and mixed at Fredman Studios by Fredrik Nordstrom.
+The cover artwork was created by Travis Smith and the band's logo was designed by J.P.
 Fournier, who also designed covers for Avantasia and Immortal.
-The album was released on July 23, 2001 and received praise from metal critics around the world.
-Elvenking then toured around Europe at festivals with popular power metal acts including Blind Guardian, Gamma Ray, Edguy and Virgin Steele.
+The album was released on 23 July 2001.
+Elvenking then toured around Europe at festivals with power metal acts including Blind Guardian, Gamma Ray, Edguy and Virgin Steele.

-In August 2002 singer Damnagoras took leave from the band due to health concerns.
-Elvenking then recruited a new vocalist, Kleid, who revitalized the spirit of folk music within the band.
+In August 2002, singer Damnagoras took leave from the band due to health concerns.
+Elvenking then recruited a new vocalist, Kleid.
 Elyghen, a violinist and keyboard player, joined soon after.
-The shift in the line-up led to their second album, Wyrd, recorded at Gernhart studios in Siegburg with Martin Buchwalter, and mixed & mastered at House of music studios with Achim Kolher and released on April 19, 2004.
+The shift in the line-up led to their second album, Wyrd, recorded at Gernhart studios in Siegburg with Martin Buchwalter, and mixed & mastered at House of music studios with Achim Kolher and released on 19 April 2004.

 In late 2004 Damnagoras returned, taking the place of Kleid, and Elvenking began working on their third album, The Winter Wake.

-On February 4, 2005, founding guitarist Jarpen left Elvenking.
+On 4 February 2005, founding guitarist Jarpen left Elvenking.
 Aydan commented:

 "Jarpen didn't feel comfortable playing Elvenking's music anymore having lost passion in this kind of stuff.
 It was a long time he was talking with us about and when Damna was back in, knowing the direction we wanted to go, he told us his willing to leave.
 We have tried to convince him to give it a try, but it did not work out.

 It's a really sad thing because Jarpen was one of the founding members and we have created all this from the beginning together, but on the other hand being friends before musicians we know that this is what Jarpen wanted and we totally respect his decision.